qouteall/qouteall-blog/Cognitive-biases.md

 With confirmation bias, more information lead to higher confidence, but not better accuracy.
 This is contraty to statistics, where more samples lead to more accurate result (but still suffer from systematic sampling bias).

 **Having no information is better than having wrong information**.
-Wrong information may give wrong first impression, combined with confirmation bias, may cause wildly wrong understanding of world, with fake confidence.
+Wrong information reinforced by confirmation bias can make you stuck in a wrong path.

-**Popularity of false information increase the value of true information** (especially in investment).
+**Popularity of false information increase the value of true information**.
 The "carrot problem": during WWII, the British claimed their pilots' night-vision success came from eating carrots, hiding their new radar technology.
+The best way of hiding something is to override it with another thing.

 **Browsing social media makes people learn biased distribution of world**.
 Such as:

 - **Overestimating the amount of perfect parters**, who are beautiful/handsome, have high income and does exaggeraged love.
-- Believing in **false consensus**, the consensus that only exists in the information coccon formed by algorithmic recommendation.
+- Believing in **false consensus**, the consensus that only exists on an internet community.
 - Overestimating the proportion of bad news, as **bad news travels fast** in social media, thus facilitating cynicism.

 What's more, social media may make people:
 - Get used to interesting easy-to-digest information and become less tolerant to not-so-interesting hard-to-digest information.
 - Get used to moving attention (distraction) and not get used to keeping attention.
-- Have less intention of acquiring new experiences by real world practice.
+- Have less intention of trying things real world practice.
 Watching video about a new experience is much easier than experiencing in real life.

 ### Natural selection of memes